Canadian evacuees tell of chaotic scenes in Maui wildfire ‘war zone’ - Sylvan Lake News

 “Driving through Lahaina was absolutely shocking.
 It was really, really sad,” said Taylor.

-Officials in Hawaii say at least 55 people died this week after wildfires erupted on Maui in the state’s deadliest natural disaster since a 1960 tsunami killed 61 people.
+Officials in Hawaii say at least 67 people died this week after wildfires erupted on Maui in the state’s deadliest natural disaster in decades, surpassing a 1960 tsunami that killed 61 people.

 Taylor had travelled to Maui with his family for a vacation on Monday night, staying north of Lahaina.
 They arrived to perilous scenes even before the fire, with high winds bringing down power lines and falling branches striking their car on a drive to pick up groceries.